MikeMcl/bignumber.js/README.md

 will create *bignumber.min.js*.

-A source map will also be created in the *doc* directory.
+A source map will also be created in the root directory.

 ## Feedback